T1 and T2 signal

 2. Spin-spin relaxation

 Gradually the nuclei lose their coherence and the net transverse magnetisation reduces to zero.
-The rate it does so is exponential and named the "Free Induction Decay".
+The rate it does so is exponential and called the "Free Induction Decay".

 The rate at which the transverse magnetisation is lost is determined by the magnetic interaction between the spins and is called the spin-spin or transverse decay.
 The time constant of this fall-off is called the T2.